watermelondiet/watermelondiet/README.md

 - 👋 Hi, I’m Mike.
 - 👀 I’m interested in ... data science and finance.
-- 🌱 I’m currently learning ...
-R, SQL, Python, and Tableau.
+- 🌱 I’m currently learning ... cybersecurity.
 - 💞️ I’m looking to collaborate on ... data analysis and vizualization.
 - 📫 How to reach me ... mcooke.jobs@gmail.com